agokhale/viamillipede/README.md

      + very long lived TCP sessions are delicate things;
      + Your NOC wants to do maintenance and you must have a week of pipeline to push
      + restart broken legs on alternate connections automatically
+     + bypass dead links at startup; retry them a little for dribbly network starts
-     + self tuning worker count, side chain, link choices and buffer sizes, Genetic optimization topic?
+     + self tuning worker count, side chain, link choices and buffer sizes, Genetic optimization topic? `(*)`
-     + checksums
+     + checksums, not needed, but it's part of the test suite, use the 'checksums' transmitter flag to activate
+     + error injection via tx chaos <seed> option - break the software in weird ways,  mostly for the test suite
+     + programmable checkphrase  uses a 4 charactor checkphrase to avoid confusion rather than provide strong authenticaion

 `(*)` denotes work in progress, because "hard * ugly > time"